 |---|---|---|

-| Data per MB | Included in your plan | €0.50 - €6 / MB |
+| Data per MB | Included in your rate | €0.50 - €6 / MB |

-| Outgoing call | Included in your plan | €1 - €3 / min |
+| Outgoing call | Included in your rate | €1 - €3 / min |

-| Incoming call | Included in your plan | €0.50 - €2 / min |
+| Incoming call | Included in your rate | €0.50 - €2 / min |

-| SMS sent | Included in your plan | €0.30 - €1 / SMS |
+| SMS sent | Included in your rate | €0.30 - €1 / SMS |

 How to activate and deactivate roaming

 - Android: Settings > Connections > Mobile networks > Data roaming.
-Activate or deactivate with a tap.
+Activate or deactivate it with a tap.

 - iPhone: Settings > Mobile Data > Options > Data Roaming.